 There are some free hosting providers that do permit you to park your domain.
 The point is you usually get what you pay for.
 However, you certainly don’t need to settle for free.
 There are plenty of affordable hosting services out there to choose from.

 When you search for shared hosting packages you would likely come across terms such as unlimited and free.
 Server space, bandwidth, and storage still may have limits.
 However, check the hosting service fine print to make a strong decision.

 Restrictions of personal storage file are actually common, just like rules about specific types of media or streaming.
-Companies implement these restrictions to make sure services run smooth for everyone on a shared server, because server resources cost a lot of money.
+Companies implement these restrictions to make sure services run smoothly for everyone on a shared server because server resources cost a lot of money.